-FSi provided pro bono mechanical support for design of the SEED net-zero classroom building.
-The SEED classroom is a net-zero energy use, net-zero water use, and completely non-toxic learning environment.
+FSi provided pro bono mechanical support for design of the SEED net-zero classroom prototype building.
+The Sustainable Education Every Day (SEED) classroom is a net-zero energy use, net-zero water use, and completely non-toxic learning environment.
 It has a 100-year expected life, and costs 60% less to operate than a conventional portable classroom building.
-Two SEED classrooms have achieved Living Building Certification.
 FSi’s services included energy modeling and consulting on energy usage for SEED’s prototype.
 We worked with SEED to redesign the building’s mechanical system and supported its installation at the Living Future Conference in Seattle in 2013.
+The first SEED classroom is now in use at the Perkins School in Seattle’s Maple Leaf neighborhood and is certified as an ILFI Living Building.

 All-electric energy codes go statewide